PerformanceHorizonGroup/measurementkit-cocoapod/README.md

 ![PHG Icon](http://performancehorizon.com/img/logo-on-white.svg)

-# Mobile Tracking iOS SDK
+# Measurement Kit iOS SDK
 #### Overview

-The PHG mobile tracking SDK facilitates install and event tracking from within your app.
-Simply download the SDK, add into your app, and you can begin to track a wide variety of actions with PHG tracking API.
+The Perfomance Horizon Measurement Kit facilitates install and event tracking from within your app, as part of the performance marketing service provided by .
+Simply add the SDK to your app, and you can begin to track a wide variety of actions with  Perfomance Horizon's tracking API.

 ### Installation